 Kindly note the attendance of two senior leaders – the headteacher and one other staff member – from your school is required. if you have completed this programme, you may wish to continue onto the Inspiring Anti-Racist Leadership Programme >

-Race, equality and social justice have now been firmly placed back on the agenda and schools are at the forefront as agents for change.
-Headteachers and senior school leaders have a key role to play in making this happen, by providing opportunities to explore issues of identity and integrity, and by examining organisational structures and processes which address inequalities in the context of their own school setting.
-The objectives of this course include:
+Headteachers and senior school leaders have a key role to play in being the agents of change, by providing opportunities to explore issues of identity and integrity, and by examining organisational structures and processes which address inequalities in the context of their own school setting.

-- Identifying key principles of racial equality & social justice and what best practice looks like in individual contexts
+- identify key principles of racial equality and social justice and what best practice looks like in individual school contexts

-- Questioning & reflecting on the prevailing narratives that have shaped the discourse on race, identity, education & the achievement of Black pupils
+- question and reflect on the prevailing narratives that have shaped the discourse on race and identity and the education of all pupils

-- Using a narrative enquiry framework to identify how to create personal & organisational narratives that support the achievement of Black pupils
+- use a narrative enquiry framework to help create personal and organisational narratives that support the achievement of pupils of different races and backgrounds

-- Equipping senior leaders with the necessary psychological & emotional tools to have honest conversations about race
+- develop the necessary psychological and emotional tools for engaging in courageous conversations about race

-- Increasing leaders own sense of personal agency & ability to act as an agent of change
+- increase their own sense of personal agency & ability to act as an agent of change